 The book talks about a significant way of life and cultural norms including historical events that took place in this small, beautiful village of Hamburg, which lies along the banks of the Keiskamma river.

 Against the Odds: Memories and insights of 14 of the original shop owners of the Oriental Plaza

-Shams Essack is a Johannesburg-born non-fiction writer and corporate communications and digital marketing consultant.
-She has a Bachelor of Social Work (UB), a Bachelor of Arts (Hons) in Drama and Film and a Master of Arts in Journalism and Media Studies from the University of the Witwatersrand.
-Shams is a co-founder of the Rosebank Writers Group Jo’burg.
-She is an editor of the book, Memories of Maru-a-Pula: The First 20 Years, 1972 - 1992.
+Shams Essack is a Johannesburg-born non-fiction writer and corporate communications and digital marketing consultant and has a Bachelor of Social Work (UB), a Bachelor of Arts (Hons) in Drama and Film and a Master of Arts in Journalism and Media Studies from the University of the Witwatersrand.
+She is a co-founder of the Rosebank Writers Group Jo’burg and an editor of the book, Memories of Maru-a-Pula: The First 20 Years, 1972 - 1992.
 Shams has an interest in capturing institutional and business histories and learnings from first-person stories, interviews and photographs to inform current and future generations.
-Shams’ proposed book is Against the Odds: Memories and insights of 14 of the original shop owners of the Oriental Plaza.
+Her proposed book is Against The Odds: Memories and Insights of 14 of the Original Shop Owners of the Oriental Plaza.
 The Oriental Plaza is in Fordsburg, Johannesburg and was established in 1971 by the apartheid government to accommodate traders of Indian origin after forcibly removing them from Fietas, Pageview.
-This book will be a collection of stories and photographs which will pay homage to and capture the poignant history of this unique retail, historical and cultural space and its resilient business owners.
+The book will be a collection of stories and photographs which will pay homage to and capture the poignant history of this unique retail, historical and cultural space and its resilient business owners.
 It will also be a repository of knowledge and insights from the front-line of retail and veterans of business on how to survive and thrive through on-going uncertain and challenging times.

 All Rise: Resistance and Rebellion in South Africa – 1652 – 1910 (Prequel volume)